wandb/docs/content/guides/integrations/torchtune.md

 ## What is logged?

-After running the above command, you can explore the W&B dashboard to see the logged metrics.
-By default W&B grabs all of the hyperparameters from the config file and the launch override ones.
+You can explore the W&B dashboard to see the logged metrics.
+By default W&B logs all of the hyperparameters from the config file and the launch overrides.

-W&B captures the resolved config for you on the **Overview** tab.
-W&B also stores the config as a YAML on the [Files tab](https://wandb.ai/capecape/torchtune/runs/joyknwwa/files).
+W&B captures the resolved config on the **Overview** tab.
+W&B also stores the config in YAML format on the [Files tab](https://wandb.ai/capecape/torchtune/runs/joyknwwa/files).

 {{< img src="/images/integrations/torchtune_config.png" alt="" >}}

 ### Logged Metrics

-Each recipe has their own training loop, so check each individual recipe to see what metrics are logged.
+Each recipe has its own training loop, so check each individual recipe to see what metrics are logged.
 The default metrics logged are:

 | Metric | Description |
 | --- | --- |